 IS PARKING AVAILABLE AT ALL SHUTTLE STOPS?

 Many of the shuttle stops allow you to park your vehicle while you are traveling.
 Three sites are operated by Bellair Airporter Shuttle – Bellingham, Burlington and Yakima.
 Other sites with parking options are operated by other organizations.
 Get more information on the Shuttle Map or by contacting a reservation agent at 866-235-5247.

 DOES THE PAINE FIELD SHUTTLE REQUIRE ANY TRANSFERS?

-Yes.
-All passengers heading to/from Paine Field will transfer in Marysville at the Tulalip Resort Hotel & Casino to a designated Paine Field vehicle.
+Currently, there is no transfer from the I-5 shuttle to/from a Paine Field vehicle.
+As travel continues to increase, this may change in the future.
+If and when it does, all passengers heading to/from Paine Field will transfer in Marysville at the Tulalip Resort Hotel & Casino to a designated Paine Field vehicle.